zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/go.md

 This integration guide shows you how to integrate **ZITADEL** into your Go application.
 It demonstrates how to fetch some data from the ZITADEL management API.

-At the end of the guide you should have an application able to read the details of your organisation.
+At the end of the guide you should have an application able to read the details of your organization.

 ## Prerequisites